 - Super Smoke: The demon, when he's not possessing someone.
 Apparently, even in this form it can cause a plane to crash.

 - Themed Aliases: Dean claims to be Dr. James Hetfield.

 - Tuckerization: The name Jerry Wanek appears as Dean's alias on his U.S. Department of Homeland Security ID.
 Jerry Wanek is the Production Designer for Supernatural.

 - Urban Legends:

-- While in Real Life a person can not open an airplane door in flight, despite the urban legends about this, this is justified in this case as it was a demon and not a person opening the door, as is discussed by Max Jaffey.
+- While in Real Life a person cannot open an airplane door mid-flight, despite the urban legends about this, it's justified in this case, as it was a demon opening the door.
+Discussed by Max Jaffe.

 - The stories surrounding Flight 401 are compared to the crash of United Britannia flight 2485 in this episode.

 - The plot recalls some of the World War II Griping About Gremlins.